ksindi/managers-playbook/README.md

 1. **No career progression**.
 Does the person have a clear career progression?
 If not, why?
 1. **Lack of quantifiable metrics**.
 Does the person have metrics to show the impact of their work?

+Questions to ask yourself about the candidate:

+1. **Are they better than the average person on the team?** If not, you're not raising the bar.
+2. **Do you admire this person and want to learn from them?** If not, you're not hiring people better than you.

+### References

+You should never skip doing reference calls.
+They can tell you a lot about the candidate.
+Here are some tips: <https://gist.github.com/ksindi/bbade71640bb62c4547348c3bb355739>.

 ## Onboarding

 Having a good onboarding process is crucial to the success of your team.
 It ensures new members are contributing as early as possible and are assimilated into your processes and culture.